LL-Pengfei/CS1010-AY1819S1-Personal/docs/as02-comments.md

 We can further optimize this.
 Some of you actually use the fact that every prime besides 2 and 3 must be of the form `6k - 1` or `6k + 1` and use this to speed up the `is_prime()` function.  :+1:

-6. Now, coming back to printing the christmas tree.
+6. Now, coming back to printing the Christmas tree.
 Now that we know what to print in each cell, we just need to write functions to print each row and each col, padding the pattern properly to be a triangle.

 ```C
 void print_blanks(long width) {